FlavScents AInsights Entry for Methyl 3-(methyl thio) propionate (CAS: 13532-18-8)

 - Molecular Weight: 134.20 g/mol

-Methyl 3-(methyl thio) propionate is a sulfur-containing ester, characterized by its thioether functional group.
-This structure contributes to its distinctive odor profile, often described as fruity and sulfurous, which is significant in both flavor and fragrance applications.
+Methyl 3-(methyl thio) propionate is characterized by the presence of a thioether group, which contributes to its distinctive odor profile.
+The ester functional group is crucial for its volatility and sensory attributes, making it relevant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA